Telemetric Load-Sensing for the Monitoring of Orthopedic Fracture Healing

 At A Glance

-Researchers at Colorado State University have developed a system and methods to monitor orthopedic fracture healing.
+Researchers at Colorado State University in collaboration with Bilkent University in Turkey have developed a system and methods to monitor orthopedic fracture healing.
 The system uses an electromagnetic antenna to measure changes in the near-field interference of metallic orthopedic implants due to deformation of the implants caused by mechanical loads.
 This measurement reports on the compliance of the fracture site and therefore the progress of healing.

-The technology described herein circumvents these inherent shortcomings by measuring changes in load-sharing between the stabilizing hardware and the healing tissue.
+The technology developed herein circumvents these inherent shortcomings by measuring changes in load-sharing between the stabilizing hardware and the healing tissue.

 - Cost effective